 Inspired by these talks, here are my …

-- Your Principal is NOT seen by the teachers as an equal participant in learning.
+- Your Principal is seen by the teachers as an equal participant in learning.

 This I got from Fullan in his talk he gave in New Zealand about transforming the Canadian school system.
 He highlights that a principal behaving as an active learner was a surprise key indicator in his research into schools making significant and positive change.

-- The teachers are unaware of the impact of 21C opportunities and challenges
+- The teachers are aware of the impact of 21C opportunities and challenges

 Eddie Obeng’s talk is both fun and powerful in explaining how so many people didn’t notice when all the rules changed regarding how success happens, how organisations are run, how work gets done and what skills & knowledge are required to survive in a world where the new scale people of all ages operate under is global.
 If we want to say we are preparing young people for the world, we need to wake up and take note that many of them are already making use of this new interconnected world that many schools are yet to accept exists.

-- The school still operates as a hierarchy
+- The school now operates as a network not hierarchy

 Manuel Lima indicates how one of the changes that’s taken place without most schools noticing is that, after 2000 years, we’ve moved from seeing everything as a hierarchy and now view and operate everything in networks.
 This is also backed up in the Fullan talk.
 Lima’s talk will make your school consider if it operates as a 20th century hierarchy or a 21st century network.
 This is key to preparing both staff and students for the next 50 years.
 It also connects with Fullan’s theme about “social capital” or the quality of the group work and connections used by the teachers and with Obeng’s thought on everything now operating at a global scale, due to new online networks.